mozey/hist/README.md

 # zhist

-Backup scripts for Z Shell history.
+Backup script for Z Shell history.

-Creates monthly and yearly backups of `~/.zsh_history` when starting a new session.
+Creates a backup of `~/.zsh_history` when starting a new session.

-Use this to avoid the OS arbitrarily wiping history.
+Use this to avoid wiping history

-Note, `bak.sh` is using bash because zsh doesn't have a nice linter?
-[See this](https://www.reddit.com/r/zsh/comments/gt03ki/state_of_zsh_linters/).
-So basically I'm just using zsh because it's pretty and it has useful plugins, but for scripting I'll probably keep using bash for now...

 # Quick start